 The main approach taken at this point to solve the phase 1 problem is Q Learning.
 The phase 1 problem is training the agent through Q learning to pick an optimal suit for a given random placement of cards on the 4x4 grid.
 We are keeping track of the Q values for each suit to be picked and using them to train the agent.

 Phase 1 of the game is to pick a suit when a new game is started.
 If the agent has given the chance to pick the suit first, then the agent has 4 choices – Spades, Hearts, Clubs, and Diamonds.
-In this scenario, picking the optimal suit is important because it will increase the chances the game for the agent if the cards are placed closer and if it requires fewer moves to create a winning position formation.
+In this scenario, picking the optimal suit is important because it will increase the chances of winning the game for the agent if the cards are placed closer and if it requires fewer moves to create a winning position formation.